Sagebox/CKwargs/README.md

 choosing any keywords and placing them in any order, all without any of the keyword in the function prototype.

-## A Note about Scoped Keywords
+## A Note About Scoped Keywords vs. Unscoped Keywords

-Note that the keywords are unscoped.
-The default behavior for CKwarhgs is scope, such as:
+Note that the keywords in these examples are unscoped.
+The default behavior for C++ is to scope keywords, such as:

 ```C++
 DrawBox(x,y,size,kw::Color="red", kw::Angle=75, kw::Opacity=50)
 ```

-Where kw is an arbitrarily-defined (i.e. you set it, not CKwargs) namespace, class, or struct to encapsulate they keywords in a localize scope.
+Where `kw` is an arbitrarily-defined (i.e. you set it, not CKwargs) namespace, class, or struct to encapsulate the keywords in a localized scope.

-It is easy to remove the scope by simply stating 'using namespace kw', , either locally in the function or at the top of the source file.
+It is easy to remove the scope by simply stating `using namespace kw`, either locally in the function or at the top of the source file.

-This document uses mostly unscoped examples for clarity of demonstration.
+This document and much of the source-code documentation uses mostly unscoped examples for clarity of demonstration.

 ## Mutiple Types with the Same Keyword